hazelcast/hazelcast/site/docs/sql/basic-commands.md

 ### Isolation level

-Every connector underlying a table used in the query declares the isolation level it provides.
+The isolation level for each mapping is defined by the `TYPE` is uses and in some cases can be tuned by the mapping `OPTIONS`.
 In general it's _read-committed_.
 One aspect of this mode is that it doesn't prevent reading different versions of a single row while executing a single query.
 In streaming mode this behavior is even desired: for example, if you join a record from an IMap to rows from a Kafka topic, this query can run for months and you want to see the current version of the IMap entry, not the version from the time when the query was started.

 ## INSERT/SINK statement